Troubleshooting Automotive Air Conditioning System Leaks: Causes, Signs, and Solutions

 Auto AC mechanics employ various sophisticated techniques to locate refrigerant leaks.
 Among these methods, an AC dye test stands out as a widely utilized approach.
 The procedure unfolds as follows:

-• Dye Injection: The technician introduces a minute quantity of specialized fluorescent dye into the AC system, specifically formulated for seamless integration with the refrigerant.
+- Dye Injection: The technician introduces a small amount of specialized fluorescent dye into the AC system, specifically formulated to integrate seamlessly with the refrigerant.

-• UV Light Inspection: Once the dye has circulated adequately, the technician employs a UV light or UV lamp to meticulously scrutinize the AC system.
-Under the UV illumination, the dye emits a radiant glow, enabling swift identification of the precise location of the leak.
+- UV Light Inspection: Once the dye has circulated adequately, the technician uses a UV light or lamp to meticulously inspect the AC system.
+Under UV illumination, the dye emits a radiant glow, enabling swift identification of the leak’s precise location.
 This method facilitates the detection of even the most minute leaks that might otherwise elude detection.

 Repairing the Leak: